A History of Solar Activity over Millennia: Solar Activity: Concept and Observations

 where $G$ is the number of sunspot groups, $N$ is the number of individual sunspots in all groups visible on the solar disc and $k$ denotes the individual correction factor, which compensates for differences in observational techniques and instruments used by different observers, and is used to normalize different observations to each other.

 \epubtkImage{LR_SN_long.png}{ }

-The value of $R_z$ (see Figure~\ref{Fig:SA}a) is calculated for each day using only one observation made by the ``primary'' observer (judged as the most reliable observer during a given time) for the day.
+The value of \R{z} (see Figure~\ref{Fig:SA}a) is calculated for each day using only one observation made by the ``primary'' observer (judged as the most reliable observer during a given time) for the day.
 The primary observers were Staudacher (1749\,--\,1787), Flaugergues (1788\,--\,1825), Schwabe (1826\,--\,1847), Wolf (1848\,--\,1893), Wolfer (1893\,--\,1928), Brunner (1929\,--\,1944), Waldmeier (1945\,--\,1980) and Koeckelenbergh (since 1980).
 If observations by the primary observer are not available for a certain day, the secondary, tertiary, etc. observers are used \citep[see the hierarchy of observers in][]{waldmeier61}.
-The use of only one observer for each day aims to make $R_z$ a homogeneous time series.
+The use of only one observer for each day aims to make \R{z} a homogeneous time series.
 As a drawback, such an approach ignores all other observations available for the day, which constitute a large fraction of the existing information.
 Moreover, possible errors of the primary observer cannot be caught or estimated.
-If no sunspot observations are available for some period, the data gap is filled, without note in the final WSN series, using an interpolation between the available data and by employing some proxy data.
-The observational uncertainties in the monthly $R_z$ can be up to 25\% \citep[e.g.,][]{vitinsky86}.
+The observational uncertainties in the monthly \R{z} can be up to 25\% \citep[e.g.,][]{vitinsky86}.
 The WSN series is based on observations performed at the Z\"urich Observatory during 1849\,--\,1981 using almost the same technique.
-This part of the series is fairly stable and homogeneous.
+This part of the series is fairly stable and homogeneous although an offset due to the change of the weighting procedure might have been introduced in 1945\,--\,1946 \citep{svalgaard12}.
 However, prior to that there have been many gaps in the data that were interpolated.
-Therefore, the WSN series is a combination of direct observations and interpolations for the period before 1849, leading to possible errors and inhomogeneities as discussed, e.g, by \citet{vitinsky86, wilson98, letfus99}.
+If no sunspot observations are available for some period, the data gap is filled, without note in the final WSN series, using an interpolation between the available data and by employing some proxy data.
+In addition, earlier parts of the sunspot series were ``corrected'' by Wolf using geomagnetic observation \citep[see details in ][]{svalgaard12}, which makes the series less homogeneous.
+Therefore, the WSN series is a combination of direct observations and interpolations for the period before 1849, leading to possible errors and inhomogeneities as discussed, e.g, by \citet{vitinsky86, wilson98, letfus99, svalgaard12}.
 The quality of the Wolf series before 1749 is rather poor and hardly reliable \citep{hoyt94, hoyt98, hathaway04}.

 Note that the sun has been routinely photographed since 1876 so that full information on daily sunspot activity is available (the Greenwich series) with observational uncertainties being negligible for the last 140~years.